Would Not Shoot a Good Guy

-- The final run of Garth Ennis' take on The Punisher involved Frank being in the sights of a cabal of Corrupt US Army Generals...who use their connections to send a group of special operations soldiers after him.
+- The final run of Garth Ennis' The Punisher MAX involved Frank being in the sights of a cabal of Corrupt US Army Generals...who use their connections to send a group of special operations soldiers after him.
 Frank doesn't kill them, but that doesn't mean he doesn't fight them.
 Frank also usually takes it easy on superheroes who get between him and his targets.
 Of course, "taking it easy" for Frank Castle still usually involves fisticuffs, non-lethal shootings, stabbings, and on one occasion, a steamroller.
 In that particular story, he was fighting Wolverine and was allowed to go all out since Wolverine can always get better.

 - In Terminator 2: Judgment Day, John Connor forbids the Terminator from killing the SWAT officers who are swarming the building.
 The Terminator follows orders, strictly speaking, but stops the cops anyway by shooting them in their legs.

 - The heroes in the film version of RED go out of their way not to kill any of the police, feds or secret service agents trying to catch them, instead pinning them down with suppression fire and running away.
 The only people they ever do kill are the mercenaries and CIA spooks actively trying to kill them.

 - In The Dark Knight, Batman is forced to non-lethally disable a SWAT team that has mistaken the hostages for armed hostage-takers.
 Granted, Batman never intentionally kills people, but he's noticeably more careful in that scene.